-INDICAT INDICATOR TYPE protected and sustained for future generations RELEVANT DISTRICT PLAN OUTCOMES AND HOW IT INFORMS THESE OUTCOMES Proposed District Plan (2015) (As amended by decisions) Section 30.1 (Subdivision & Land Development) Maintenance of public health and safety.
+INDICAT INDICATOR TYPE AND COUNCIL OBJECTIVES Relevant Outcome Statements: • An environment that is appreciated, protected and sustained for future generations RELEVANT DISTRICT PLAN OUTCOMES AND HOW IT INFORMS THESE OUTCOMES Proposed District Plan (2015) (As amended by decisions) Section 30.1 (Subdivision & Land Development) Maintenance of public health and safety.
 Provision of facilities for wastewater disposal and stormwater disposal for new sites.
-WW1 Consented Wastewater Discharges held by Council Pressure or trends around the security and integrity of delivery of the District's community and the effects of wastewater disposal on the natural environment.
-WW2 Compliance with Consent Conditions for Wastewater Discharges Response WW3 Volume of Wastewater Produced Pressure WW4 Total Number of complaints received by the Council about any of the following: a) Sewage odour b) Wastewater system faults c) Wastewater system blockages d) The Council's response to issues with its Wastewater system State TW1 Amount of Trade Waste Discharged through the Separated Trade Waste Conveyance System Pressure These indicators will enable Council to monit for trends around the safety and efficiency of trade waste disposal in the District.
+WW1 Consented Wastewater Discharges held by Council Pressure tor trends around the security and integrity of delivery of the District's community , and the effects of wastewater disposal on the natural environment.
+WW2 Compliance with Consent Conditions for Wastewater Discharges Response WW3 Volume of Wastewater Produced Pressure WW4 Total Number of complaints received by the Council about any of the following: a) Sewage odour b) Wastewater system faults c) Wastewater system blockages d) The Council's response to issues with its Wastewater system State TW1 Amount of Trade Waste Discharged through the Separated Trade Waste Conveyance System Pressure These indicators will enable Council to monit tor trends around the safety and efficiency of trade waste disposal in the District.
 TW2 Number of Industries Connected to the Separated Pressure